ronymesquita/flutter-and-keycloak/README.md

 </dict>
 ```

-The full example is at the `main.dart` file.
+The most important part of the code is on the `main.dart` file.
 The [Chopper](https://pub.dev/packages/chopper) package is not required to the OIDC authentication with Keycloak.

 To display the Keycloak's login page can be used `Navigator` as show below: